 No hidden fees · HIPAA secure · Pay only if approved.

 During your visit, a Louisiana-licensed mental health professional considers factors like these.
-They do not guarantee eligibility — the clinical judgment does.
+They don’t guarantee eligibility — the clinical judgment does.

 Louisiana law (Act 154) addresses assistance-animal documentation and penalizes misrepresentation, so your Louisiana-licensed mental health professional issues letters that meet that standard.